Sourav1429/Solved_coding_question_DSA/README.md

 If there is a tie for the most frequent element, the element closest to the top of the stack is removed and returned.
 A[i][0] describes the type of operation to be performed.
 A[i][1] describe the element x or 0 corresponding to the operation performed.
 121) pair_with_given_difference2.cpp: Given an one-dimensional integer array A of size N and an integer B. Count all distinct pairs with difference equal to B. Here a pair is defined as an integer pair (x, y), where x and y are both numbers in the array and their absolute difference is B.
+122) max_min.java: Given an array of integers A . value of a array = max(array) - min(array).
+Calculate and return the sum of values of all possible subarrays of A % 109+7.